Canada Day is a big event at our house.

 - Preheat the oven to 400F and line a baking sheet with parchment paper or a silicon baking mat.
 Set aside.

-- In a large mixing bowl, whisk together tapioca flour, sorghum, brown rice flour, millet flour, palm sugar, ground flax seed, baking powder, and salt.
+- In a large mixing bowl, whisk together tapioca flour, sorghum, brown rice flour, millet flour, coconut sugar, ground flax seed, baking powder, and salt.
 Set aside.

-- Dissolve the 1/2 tsp of palm sugar in the water before adding the dry yeast and set aside for 5 minutes.
+- Dissolve the 1/2 teaspoon of coconut sugar in the water before adding the dry yeast and set aside for 5 minutes.

 - Add the yeast to the dry ingredients, then mix in oil, egg and vinegar.